How to Help Someone with Keratosis Pilaris

 It may not be the prettiest thing to look at but with proper maintenance of the affected area, you can help it look and feel better.

-Remember you can uncover smooth, radiant skin with AmLactin Alpha-Hydroxy Skin Care.
-Its unique exfoliating and hydrating alpha-hydroxy therapy gently removes dead skin cells to reveal soft, hydrated skin.
-It's the difference between skin care and skin therapy.
+So if Keratosis Pilaris is something you have, you can uncover smooth, radiant skin with AmLactin KP Bumps Be Gone.
+Its unique exfoliating and hydrating therapy gently removes dead skin cells to reveal soft, hydrated skin.
+It’s the difference between skin care and skin therapy.
 AmLactin moisturizers are available on Amazon.com and at your local Target, CVS, Walgreens, Costco, Walmart and Rite Aid.
+AmLactin moisturizers are not intended for young children.
+Please check with your child’s doctor or dermatologist before using.